 - Where ‘free legals’ apply, they are for remortgages only.
 The legal work will be carried out by Newbury Building Society using title insurance and the cost, which covers HM Land Registry fees, a title insurance premium and other disbursements will be paid by us.
 Title insurance is only available to applicants who are UK Nationals and resident in the UK at the time of completion.
 The ‘free legals’ service does not include the legal work involved for registering unregistered land or transferring property from one person to another (the names and addresses of the borrowers must agree precisely with those held at HM Land Registry).
 If legal work is required in these areas, a solicitor will be required to act at your cost.
 'Free legals' are not available on Limited Company Buy to Lets.

 - Loan to value (LTV) is the proportion of the value or price of the property (whichever is lower) that you borrow on a mortgage.
 For example, a £150,000 mortgage on a house valued at £200,000 would mean a LTV of 75%.

 - The application fee can be added to the mortgage and is refundable if the mortgage does not take place.
 If you add the application fee to your mortgage, this increases the amount you borrow and will also increase your monthly payments.

 - A Mortgage Exit Administration Fee (MEAF) applies when you repay your mortgage.
 Please see our Tariff of charges leaflet and your European Standardised Information Sheet (ESIS) for details.

-- House purchases must complete within three months of the date of the formal mortgage offer.
+- House purchases must complete within six months of the date of the formal mortgage offer.
 Remortgages must complete within three months from the date the application is received.

 - For new build properties the mortgage offer is valid for up to 6 months.
 The application must be able to complete in the product time scales.
 Therefore, the new build property must be completed and available for occupation within six months of the mortgage offer.